 Discovering lumps and bumps on your dog can cause immediate panic.
 Dog parents always assume the worst-case scenario: cancer.
 Many lumps are often benign fatty tumors called: dog lipoma.

-The word “tumor” sounds scary, but lipomas are just fatty tissue buildup, which are typically harmless unless they limit mobility.
+The word “tumor” sounds scary, but lipomas are just fatty tissue buildup, which is typically harmless unless they limit mobility.

 A veterinarian should evaluate any new lumps that do not go away on their own, like a bug bite.
 Infiltrative lipomas are noncancerous but can grow attached to muscles, causing mobility problems and pain, and may need to be removed.